JeevanADas/Inventory-Management-System/README.md

 Created loops for adding and purchasing one or more products at the same time.

-Made a "record.json" file to store the data (product id, name, price, quantity) of all the produts avalable in the inventory. \n
+Made a "record.json" file to store the data (product id, name, price, quantity) of all the produts avalable in the inventory.

 Made a "sales.json" file to store the data (sl. number, product id, quantity, time of purchase) of the purchase made.

 ## Libraries used: